zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 1. Run `./tools/run-dev.py` then go to http://localhost:9991/devtools/integrations/.

 2. Set the following mandatory fields:
-- **Bot** - Any incoming webhook bot.
+**Bot** - Any incoming webhook bot.
-- **Integration** - One of the integrations.
+**Integration** - One of the integrations.
-- **Fixture** - Though not mandatory, it's recommended that you select one and then tweak it if necessary.
+**Fixture** - Though not mandatory, it's recommended that you select one and then tweak it if necessary.
 The remaining fields are optional, and the URL will automatically be generated.

 3. Click **Send**!

-By opening Zulip in one tab and this tool in another, you can quickly tweak your code and send sample messages for many different test fixtures.
+By opening Zulip in one tab and then this tool in another, you can quickly tweak your code and send sample messages for many different test fixtures.

+Note: Custom HTTP Headers must be entered as a JSON dictionary, if you want to use any in the first place that is.
+Feel free to use 4-spaces as tabs for indentation if you'd like!

 Your sample notification may look like: